mathpl/logmetrics/README.md

 - Low resource usage.
   - This is directly dependent on the configuration used and the number of keys tracked and activity in the logs.
 - Easy to deploy: a single statically compiled binary.
-- Written in Go.
+- Integrated pprof output.
+See -P and http://blog.golang.org/profiling-go-programs.

 <h2>Configuration</h2>

-Here's the configuration for fictional service.
+Here's a simple configuration for fictional service.
 Comments inline.
 It's in json-like yaml.
 ```
 {
   # Log group, you can define multiple of these